omdevteam/om/docs_src/docs/parameters.md

 This parameter group contains parameters used specifically by the OnDA Monitor for Crystallography.

+**binning**
+:  Whether to apply pixel binning to the detector data or not.

+     Example: `true`

+**binning_before_peakfinding**
+:  Whether detector data should be binned before the Bragg peak search or after.
+If the value of the `binning` parameter is *False* this parameter will be ignored.

+     Example: `false`

 **data_broadcast_url (str or None)**
 :  The URL of the socket where OM broadcasts data to external programs.
 The parameter should have the format `tcp://hostname:port` or the format `ipc:///path/to/socket`,